The celebration of the Basque Country's emblematic fruit in Itxassou

 The Itxassou Cherry Festival is listed in the Inventory of France's Intangible Cultural Heritage, recognizing the exceptional cultural value of this celebration that has perpetuated the link between a village, a fruit, and a community for over 70 years.
 The Itsasuarrak association works to pass on this tradition to new generations while opening it up to an ever-wider audience.

-The Itxassou Cherry Festival 2026 will take place on Sunday, June 7th.
-A rural day with bilingual mass, Basque pelota, a lively meal, Basque strength games, traditional dances, and sale of cherries and local products in the village of Itxassou.
+The Itxassou Cherry Festival 2026 will take place on Sunday, June 7th, in the heart of the Basque village, at the Mur à gauche Atharri site.
+Organized since 1952 by the Itsasuarrak association, this rural day celebrates the emblematic black cherry of the Basque Country with a bilingual mass, Basque pelota, a large lively meal, Basque strength games, traditional dances and makilaris, sale of cherries and local products.
+Free entry, meal by reservation at 28 €.

 Itxassou is located 20 minutes from Bayonne and 10 minutes from Cambo-les-Bains.